 |Certainty||Deliverables (Number, Odds of Deviation)|

 When a Deviation occurs, a Change occurs.
-Question is, to what and how much effort will it take.
+Question is, what will be the Change and how much effort will it take.

 These Changes are somewhat unavoidable, because Feedback entails Change.
-These are also intentional, because one of the goals of diving into Deliverables is to have stop points for Feedback and Change.
+These are also intentional.
+One of the goals of diving into Deliverables is to have stop points for Feedback and Change.
 But there are those who are unitenional and avoidable, which happens because we relied on our gut feelings and haven’t done proper validation first.

-The potential for Change to past Deliverables increases the further we go down the Roadmap, because the odds of a Deviation increases as well.
 The longer the Roadmap is, the larger the potential for more Deviations to occur.
 And the more frequent Deviations are, the more times we’d need to Change the past Deliverables.
-The same ones more than once.
+Probably the same ones, more than once.